 - Place the segment in the transport zone where only edge nodes are connected.

-- VLAN ID for this segment will be the same as configured to the VDS portgroup where VCD cells are connected.
+- The VLAN ID for this segment will be the same as configured for the VDS port group where VCD cells are connected.

 Create T1 Gateway

-We can use the existing T1 gateway for VCD load balancing, but I have chosen to deploy a new T1 gateway dedicatedly for VCD.
-This T1 gateway must be instantiated on Edge Cluster as we will be configuring load balancer which is a stateful service.
+We can use the existing T1 gateway for VCD load balancing, but I have chosen to deploy a new T1 gateway dedicatedly to VCD.
+This T1 gateway must be instantiated on the Edge Cluster, as we will be configuring a load balancer, which is a stateful service.

 Add Tier-1 Service Interface

-VLAN backed segment that we created in step-1 needs to be attached as a service interface on the T1 gateway.
-Edit T1 gateway and expand Service Interfaces and click on Set.
+The VLAN-backed segment that we created in step-1 needs to be attached as a service interface on the T1 gateway.
+Edit the T1 gateway, expand Service Interfaces, and click on Set.

 Click on Add Interface and map the interface to the logical segment.
-The IP address of this interface will be from the VLAN dedicated for VCD.
+The IP address of this interface will be from the VLAN dedicated to VCD.

-Add a default static route with next-hop pointing to the default gateway of VCD VLAN (1800 in my case) on the physical router.
+Add a default static route with the next hop pointing to the default gateway of the VCD VLAN (1800 in my case) on the physical router.

 Once the T1 gateway is configured, verify that the T1 service interface is reachable via a physical network.